Jisan-mia/retro-calculator/README.md

 ## Built With

-To Build this application, I used HTML5 and CSS3 for building the structure and styling it, JavaScript Classes
+To Build this application, I used HTML5 and CSS3 for building the structure and styling it, JavaScript and ES6 classes were used to encapsulate calculator logics and DOM manipulation.

 - JavaScript
 - ES6 Classes
 - HTML
-- CSS (Flexbox/Grid)
+- CSS (FlexBox/Grid)

 ## Future Updates